xmlking/spa-starter-kit/README.md

 ### Features

-* ES6 and RequireJS everywhere to build a modular application
+* ES6 and RequireJS everywhere to build a modular application.
 * CSS Autoprefixing